Understanding image motion with group representations: Experiments

-Finally, we show results from our method in the presence of independent motion.
-We use the KITTI object tracking dataset \cite{Geiger2012CVPR}.
-Here we use the saliency maps of our network to show that the representation highlights the motion of independent objects over time.
-In Figure \ref{fig:kitti_saliency} we show the saliency on some example frames in the dataset.
-Note that the saliency map highlights objects moving in the background, such as the trees, poles, and road markers, and the independent motions of the car in the foreground.
-The network highlights the moving areas of the car, such as the bumper, even when these areas don't contain strong image gradients.
-This effect is particularly noticeable in the saliencies generated by the temporal representation, which integrates motion over a longer temporal window.
-See the supplement for results on longer sequences featuring independent motions.
-These results suggest our method may be useful for independent motion detection and tracking.
+Finally, we visualize saliency maps on an example sequence in the KITTI dataset in Figure \ref{fig:kitti_saliency}.
+The saliency map highlights objects moving in the background and the independent motions of the car in the foreground.
+The network highlights areas of the car that can move, such as the bumper, even when these areas don't contain prominent image differences.
+These results suggest our method may be useful for learning features for independent motion detection and tracking.

+There are few standard tasks for directly evaluating motion methods beyond odometry.
+We attempted to regress from our learned representation to action classes but were unable to obtain competitive performance.
+This is not surprising: previous work has shown spatial features are more discriminative for this task, and motion features require extensive processing to be useful (e.g. \cite{simonyan_two-stream_2014}).
+In future work, we will explore using group properties to encourage intermediate latents to represent motion along with other tasks.
+We expect that an embedding that maintains representations of spatial content alongside representations of motion will be more successful in settings like action recognition that depend on both sets of features.